Myth of the Lone Villain

 [Translations: Japanese]

-A classic Hollywood trope is the evil genius madman who is using new technology he just invented to murder (or blackmail with the threat to murder) a large chunk of humanity.
-Always the lone evil genius works in a high tech haven, hidden from others, all by himself.
-At this point, the scenario is total fiction because no one can run all that technology by themselves.
-It is hard to keep 3 computers and a network going all by yourself.
-The madman’s electronic door hatch probably crashes once a month, particularly if the madman just invented it.
-So can you invent and keep operational the death ray?
+A classic Hollywood trope is the evil genius madman who is using new technology he just invented to murder (or threaten to murder) a large chunk of humanity.
+The lone evil genius always works in a high tech haven, hidden from others, all by himself.
+He is often surrounded by advance technology that he invented himself.
+At this point, the scenario has to be total fiction because no one can run all that technology by themselves.
+It is hard enough to keep three computers and a network going all by yourself.
+It is absolutely impossible if the madman just invented all this stuff and it works perfectly.
+The madman’s electronic door hatch probably crashes once a month.
+Is it possible you can keep the new death ray operational?
 No. Way.
-No solo genius can destroy mankind.
-That kind of power takes cooperation.

 In fact, I offer a new theorem: The power of an individual to kill others has not increased over time.